 Siddhartha also owns a furniture manufacturing plant in Chikmagalur, Karnataka.
 The Dark Forest Furniture Company was named after his estate ‘Kathale Kaad’ (Dark Forest in Kannada).

 The coffee retailer is also a part of the board in companies like Liqwid Krystal and Ittiam.
-He is the single largest shareholder of Mindtree with a stake of about 12%.
+He is the single largest shareholder of Mindtree with a stake of about 20.41 percent.